awei01/katsu-site-source/posts/2014-07-03-happy-4-for-the-4th-buy-3-get-1-free.md

 For those of you who haven't purchased this package in the past...here's how is works:

-	1.Purchase 3 Shirts (starting price $145.00, 100% cotton).
+	1. Purchase 3 Shirts (starting price $145.00, 100% cotton).
-	2.Then, you receive one free shirt that is of equal or lesser value to the other three shirts.
+	2. Then, you receive one free shirt that is of equal or lesser value to the other three shirts.

 Pretty simple, right?